 We’ve already shared the ways to maximize the potential of your CRM system.
 So, what does monday.com offer to help meet those needs?
 Let’s start with contact management.
 It’s simple to collect customer information, and our drag-and-drop functionality means organizing is a cinch.

 Plus, our advanced search capabilities mean no more awkward silences as you hurriedly trawl for information when a customer or stakeholder calls.
 Need to keep on top of where leads are in the customer journey?
 No problem, just add a colorful status tag to easily monitor your pipeline.

 Plus, why not add an automation recipe to remind you to get in touch with customers you haven’t spoken to in a while?
 Simply program the system to prompt you with a notification after a certain time period has elapsed.

 Want to see this in action?
 Parvenu uses monday.com as a CRM and has added over 150 automations as part of their successful workflow.

-As a Work OS, monday.com is not simply a CRM solution.
-It’s a system of building blocks that allows you to personalize and optimize your workflows and create the CRM of your dreams.
-Plus, used across departments, it builds cross-functional collaboration as teams view, share, and annotate documents, @tag colleagues for their input to problems, and communicate in-platform or via our numerous integrations.
+The monday sales CRM is created by a series of building blocks that allows you to personalize and optimize your workflows and create the CRM of your dreams.
+Plus, used across departments, it builds cross-functional collaboration as teams view, share, and annotate documents, tag colleagues for their input on problems, and communicate in-platform or via our numerous integrations.

-CRM is more than just a technology solution.
+CRM management requires more than just a technology solution.
 It’s about setting your business up to collaborate effectively across teams to deliver your customer relationship management strategy.
 So, choosing a platform with the features to manage customer relationships effectively, while also improving collaboration and business processes, is a win-win.

 To get the most out of that platform, you then need to train users effectively, embed the system into your process, and optimize through automation.
 Using monday.com for CRM management can help you do all that and more.
 Why not get started managing your sales pipeline more effectively today?